Wlab518/SV_procedure/README.md

 # SV_procedure
-Introduction
+# Introduction
 MetaSVs is a pipeline combining Nanopore long reads and Illumina short reads to analyze SVs in the microbial genomes from gut microbiome, and further identify differential SVs that can be reflective of metabolic differences.
 The pipeline integrates multiple software tools and its core mission consists of 13 steps, including the creation of soft links, quality control and sequence statistics, removal of host reads, metagenome assembly and evaluation, extraction of high-quality draft genomes (bins) and de-replication, species taxonomy and gene models of bins, detection and visualization of SVs, and KEGG enrichment analyses.
 MetaSVs gives researchers easy access to SVs and relevant metabolites in the microbial genomes without the requirement of specific technical expertise, which is particularly useful to researchers interested in metagenomic SVs but lacking sophisticated bioinformatic knowledge.
 ![image](https://github.com/Wlab518/SV_procedure/blob/main/fig/fig1.png)

-Installation
+# Installation
 To install with Docker, run:
-“# Docker installation”
+"# Docker installation"
-“docker pull wanglab518/metasvs:latest”
+"docker pull wanglab518/metasvs:latest"

 Databases